How to Manage Microsoft Licensing in Certero

 All Microsoft compliance grids share common right-click actions:

-• Manual Allocation: Assign specific licenses to specific devices or users, overriding automatic allocation.
+• Manual Allocation: assign specific licences to specific devices or users, overriding automatic allocation.
 Manual allocations take priority over automatic allocation.

 10. Report on Microsoft compliance